This article was originally published in February 2017 and has been updated.

 Ongoing ops (human costs)

-It also might be worth adding that there can be a big difference between the ongoing operational burden of running your own infrastructure (and a 24-hour pager rotation to deal with hiccups, building a run book over time based on your learnings, etc — the standard Site Reliability stuff), vs. just paying for the engineers at AWS to do it for you.
+It also might be worth adding that there can be a big difference between the ongoing burden of running your own infrastructure vs. paying AWS to do it for you.
 Especially considering headaches that can come with self-running:

 In many Kafka deployments, the human costs related to this part of your stack alone could easily become a high hundreds of thousands of dollars per year.

-The comment below is right: That ops work still has to be done by someone if you’re outsourcing it to Amazon, but it’s probably fair to say that Amazon has more expertise running Kinesis than your company will ever have running Kafka, plus the multi-tenancy of Kinesis gives Amazon’s ops team significant economies of scale.
+Ops work still has to be done by someone if you’re outsourcing it to Amazon, but it’s probably fair to say that Amazon has more expertise running Kinesis than your company will ever have running Kafka.
+Plus the multi-tenancy of Kinesis gives Amazon’s ops team significant economies of scale.

 Advantage: Kinesis, by a mile.